Photographic History of Table Mountain

 completely covering the access

-road on the summit's north slope, a new route was choosen around
+road on the summit's north slope, a new route was chosen around

 to the south side of the final

 summit climb.
-The following four images show some of the winter
+The following four SIA images show some of the

 This picture shows the area where the current road arrives at the